metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 - Hide your online activity, is what people usually refer to when talking about "privacy".\
 This relates to data such as hardware ID's, browser fingerprinting, IP address etc.

-- Prevent identity theft, refers to your personal information which could be used to identify you.\
+- Prevent identity theft, refers to your personal information which could be used to identify you with the aim to perform things in your name.\
-This related to data such as credit card number, home address, phone number etc.
+This relates to data such as credit card number, home address, phone number etc.

 [Table of Contents](#table-of-contents)